The ongoing shortage of building materials has pushed construction site theft to an all-time high,…

 Suggested Action: Off-cuts can present a risk of injury due to sharp edges.
 Waste materials may present a biohazard, or a threat to health if they produce dust, damp, mould or residues.

 Safe disposal of waste materials is essential to avoid infestations, contaminations or attracting fly-tipping.
-Consider arranging a professional clearance service or waste disposal service as appropriate to the type of waste produced.
+Consider arranging a professional clearance service or commercial rubbish removal service as appropriate to the type of waste produced.

 Construction Site Security Solutions